-Hey, I hope you have enjoyed the great content from Eric Cressey over this week.
+Hey, I hope you have enjoyed the great content from Eric Cressey this week.

-If you missed them, you can check them out here:
+If you missed them, you could check them out here:

 - 5 Exercises to Help Improve Your Performance